GregorioDalia/PageRank/README.md

 for more info.

-#ParallelMain.c = a parallel implementation using MPI librery; we choose a master/worker architetture to distribuite the load
+#ParallelMain.c = a parallel implementation using MPI library; we choose a master/worker architetture to distribuite the load